Porter-Gaud/PGCTF19-problems/Web/Tilda's String Cheese/readme.md

 ## Problem

 Tilda just opened a string cheese business and she designed her first website.
-She is a coding beginner but still decieded to make a sign in.
+She is a coding beginner but still decided to make a sign in.
 All of this confusing lingo when creating the password login left her exasperated!